margaryanani/Mad-Libs/README.md

 - #### The overview of the  `get_prompts(template_mapping, prompts_and_categories, num)` function

- Based on the chosen template number (parameter `num`), it finds the template number in the `template_mapping`, takes the list of numbers corresponding to that number, and since those list of numbers are the indices of `prompts_and_categories` that point to the prompts needed for the template,the function uses them as indices to get the prompts and their categories for the chosen template from `prompts_and_categories` and stores them in a list.
+ Based on the chosen template number (parameter `num`, which takes the `template` input in the main file), it finds the template number in the `template_mapping`, takes the list of numbers corresponding to that number, and since those list of numbers are the indices of `prompts_and_categories` that point to the prompts needed for the template,the function uses them as indices to get the prompts and their categories for the chosen template from `prompts_and_categories` and stores them in a list.

 So now we have the prompts ready for the user.